Have you noticed that there’s a worldwide game of “Busy Poker” going on?

 - Confirm the date of the meeting with your client (five-minute phone call)

 - Find compelling new images for your PowerPoint (20 minutes of research)

 - Final polish on the outline (25 minutes to review and rehearse)

-- Give presentation to colleague to proofread and comment (15 minutes to review his/her notes and correct any errors)
+- Give presentation to colleague to proofread and comment (15 minutes to review their notes and correct any errors)

 Once you write each action step down along with the time you expect it will take, you can see that what was looming in your mind as an all-day project is actually just an hour of real work time.

-Writing down the individual steps in a project allows you to be more realistic about the tasks at hand rather than feeling overwhelmed by the whole magilla.
+Writing down the individual steps in a project allows you to be more realistic about the tasks at hand rather than feeling overwhelmed by the big picture.

 When you fail to plan ahead, you end up scrambling around at the last minute, and often the results are less than satisfactory.